ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ## Accuracy Degradation

-The risk that an on-path attacker can delay packets between a client and server exists in all time protocols operating on insecure networks and its mitigations within the protocol are limited for a clock which is not yet synchronised.
+The risk that an on-path attacker can systemically delay packets between a client and server exists in all time protocols operating on insecure networks and its mitigations within the protocol are limited for a clock which is not yet synchronised.
 Increased path diversity and protocol support for synchronisation across multiple heterogeneous sources are likely the most effective mitigations.

 ## False Time